PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Fusion Method Comparison

 As shown in the results, gated fusion yields the highest synergistic-only and overall performance, improving accuracy on ModelNet-40 and IEMOCAP (by respectively $+2$ and $+1.5$ pp compared to mean fusion).
 Notably, \PARSE performs slightly better with cross-attention on KU-HAR, while on AVE it achieves its best results with summation+Linear fusion.
 While some heavier operators can improve synergistic feature alignment on specific datasets, they also introduce learnable parameters that must be exchanged across agents each round.
 This exchange increases both bandwidth consumption and sensitivity to non-IID drift.
 By contrast, mean fusion minimizes coordination costs while still providing competitive accuracy, making it a practical baseline in server-free (DFL) environments.

-A key advantage of \PARSE is that it is \emph{fusion-agnostic}.Our default choice is mean fusion---a lightweight, parameter-free operator that scales linearly with the number of neighbors and avoids synchronization overhead in decentralized settings.
+A key advantage of \PARSE is that it is \emph{fusion-agnostic}.Our default choice is mean fusion, which is lightweight, parameter-free, scales linearly with the number of neighbors, and avoids synchronization overhead in decentralized settings.
 The framework itself does not depend on this choice, and any richer operators can be adopted to the framework.